singularity/singularity/README.txt

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+A full copy of this license is provided in GPL.txt

 DATA LICENSE
 The sounds, music, text files, and icons in the data subdirectory are under